Your Cart ()

 Fire hazard

-Third, carpeting can be a fire hazard in gun safes if not properly vented and there is an electrical short.
+Third, carpeting can be a fire hazard in gun safes if not adequately vented, and there is an electrical short.
 The gun safe could catch on fire as the temperature of the gun safe rises rapidly because it has no airflow to cool down inside your home.
 It might also cause other objects around it to catch on fire or be damaged by the gun safe's heat.

 Carpet compression